The Double Refuge 🍷 Prologue

 'Tis all that life can give, and then comes death.

 Purists see a great danger in syncretism, the fusion of different religious traditions.
-Yet do those who believe in God really believe that there is one universal omniscient God for one group of people in one place, and then also one universal omniscient God for a different group of people in another place?
+Yet do those who believe in God really believe that there is a universal omniscient God for one group of people in one place, and then also a different universal omniscient God for a different group of people in another place?
 In the cloud-banks of Heaven, do the angels and saints refuse to stand next to the gods and bodhisattvas?
 Would Michael not still fight evil, side by side with Shiva and Rama?
 Would Christ not combine his love and compassion with that of Krishna and Guanyin?
 Is God too weak to hold together such an alliance?

 Purists often condemn syncretism and doubt, yet I suspect that God would take an interest in 🔺 whoever looks for Universal Meaning, 🔺 whoever can’t quite find It, and 🔺 whoever is still willing to consider that God has hidden It well.
-By the same token of Love & Mercy, God isn’t likely to punish believers who question their faith, and who struggle with things like evolution or comparative religion — as my Parisian novice does in 🇫🇷 The Priest’s Dilemma, starting with Rivers of God.
+By the same token of Love & Mercy, God isn’t likely to punish believers who question their faith, and who struggle with things like evolution or comparative religion — as my Parisian novice does in 🇫🇷 The Priest’s Dilemma (starting with Rivers of God).

 This is where The Double Refuge comes in: it focuses on the close relationship between agnostics who are open to belief (often referred to as open agnostics) and theists who are open to doubt.
-I call these latter open theists, although they might also be called critically-minded, liberal, universalist, non-denominational, ecumenical, or mystical, depending on the type of doubt they entertain.
+I call these latter open theists, although they might also be called critically-minded, liberal, universalist, non-denominational, ecumenical, non-dualist, or mystical, depending on the type of doubt they entertain.
 For instance, many mystics believe in God yet doubt all definitions and doctrines that try to define God.

-In terms of Christianity, my aim is to loosen it from the compulsion that has often dragged it down and made it into a doctrine of belief rather than an exploration of love and truth.
-Jesus said that he came to fulfill the old Jewish Law (Matthew 5:17).
-Yet in ‘fulfilling’ it he changed it radically — from a focus on judgment and mercy to a focus on forgiveness and Grace.
+Jesus said that he came to fulfill the old Jewish Law (Matthew 5:17), yet in ‘fulfilling’ it he changed it radically — from a focus on judgment and mercy to a focus on forgiveness and Grace.
 The message of Jesus is complementary to the Law of Moses, but more so in the way that parole and rehabilitation is complimentary to verdicts and incarceration.
 They’re complementary, but so is yin to yang.

 In the 20th century, open versions of Christianity have been promoted by the likes of Thomas Merton, Raimundo Panikkar, and Richard Rohr.
 Rohr’s idea of the universal Christ is particularly interesting in the context of inclusive religion.
 Rohr argues for a cosmic Christ of love, forgiveness, and Grace, one that has existed since at least the Big Bang.
 This cosmic force of Love flowers in the historical Jesus yet also in any being who acts with charity, compassion, and love.
 This Jesus operates within a framework of either/and, not either/or.
 I imagine this Jesus as a sort of bodhisattva on the Jordan.

-In 🌎 Many Tribes: (starting with Overview & Six Versions of Infinity) I explore the history of exclusive vs. inclusive Christianity, and in Systems (starting with Christianity 2.0) I argue for an inclusive Christianity, even for a Jesus 2.0.
+In 🌎 Many Tribes: (starting with Overview & Six Versions of Infinity) I explore the history of exclusive vs. inclusive Christianity, and in ⏯ Systems (starting with Christianity 2.0) I argue for an inclusive Christianity, even for a Jesus 2.0.
 This Jesus isn’t burdened with being the only way to God, but is unfettered in the encouragement of love, truth, inclusion, compassion, forgiveness, sacrifice, and redemption.
 This Jesus honours this religion or that religion, as long as it advocates peace, love, and understanding.

 🍷